Road-Hammer/Road_To_Home/README.md

 > Machine-readable AI config: `tom_brain.json`

+> ⚙️ This repo is powered by **Tom (TOM-OPS-X)** — our embedded tactical AI.
+> Think Gen-X logic, zero tolerance for BS, and always ready to slap your workflows into operational shape.
+>
+> Codex may present him like he wears khakis and says "synergy"—but rest assured, this system runs on black coffee, scars, and grit.

 The Bible says that; "A righteous man, will leave an inheritance to his childern's, childern!"